cdaein/web/content/blog/2022-03-11-growth-one/index.md

 ![24 minted tokens](./thumb.jpg "24 minted tokens from Growth One")

-[Growth One](https://www.fxhash.xyz/generative/10249) is my first generative NFT project that was launched on fxhash, and lives on the Tezos blockchain.
+[Growth One](https://www.fxhash.xyz/generative/10249) is my first generative NFT project that was released on fxhash on March 4th, 2022, and lives on the Tezos blockchain.

 This project visualizes a growth simulation of a virtual micro organism that follows simple rules.
 The growth algorithm is somewhat based on Diffusion-Limited Aggregation or DLA.
 I was introduced to the algorithm some years ago by one of the Coding Train videos, and liked its organic quality and the simplicity of code implementation.
 Thinking about ideas for a generative NFT, I naturally thought about this algorithm.
 For this project, though, I did not reference any existing code because I wanted to create my own custom version with a different way to grow the virtual organism.
-And in terms of visualizing, I went for a graphical representation.

 ## Seed Nodes
 Where I spent most time was building the growth simulation method.
 The organism starts with a few seed nodes, the number of which is randomly assigned for each token.
 Then, there is the seed layout, the value of which is used for a horizontal, circular or random placement of the seed nodes.